Nevada's 2nd Senate district

 Nevada's 2nd Senate district is one of 21 districts in the Nevada Senate.
-It has been represented by Democrat Mo Denis, the Senate President pro tempore, since 2010.
+It has been represented by Democrat Edgar Flores since 2022, succeeding fellow Democrat Mo Denis.

 Geography and demographics

 District 2 is based in Las Vegas' Downtown, also covering smaller parts of North Las Vegas and Sunrise Manor in Clark County.

 The district overlaps with Nevada's 1st and 4th congressional districts, and with the 11th and 28th districts of the Nevada Assembly.
 The district has a surface area of 15.9 sqmi, making it the smallest Senate district in Nevada, and a perimeter of 22.4 mi.

 According to the 2010 census, the district had a population of 128,715 – 0.09% above the ideal.
 It is the only Senate district in Nevada with a Hispanic/Latino majority, though others have Hispanic pluralities.
 The population of District 2 is younger than Nevada's average, with over 65% of its inhabitants below the age of 40.
 The median household income is more than $20,000 lower than average, and 45% of those over 25 don't have a high school diploma.
 The poverty rate is well over twice as high as in the rest of Nevada.
 The district also has the lowest percentage of registered voters of any Senate district in Nevada.